Julius Terpstra: Leiden alderman (since 2022)

 Following his membership of the House, Terpstra started working for construction firm Heijmans in July 2021.
 He was the CDA's lead candidate in the March 2022 Dutch municipal election in Leiden.
 The local campaign was notable for humorously distancing itself from the national party.
 Its website stated that voters might think twice about voting for the CDA nationally, but that the local party is allowed to be different due to the lack of Kim Jung Hoekstra practices, combining the names of party leader Wopke Hoekstra and North Korean dictator Kim Jong-un.
 The CDA lost one of its three seats – following national polling trends – and Terpstra was sworn into the council on 30 March.
 The CDA joined Leiden's new governing coalition as its only non-leftist member party.
 Terpstra represented his party in the municipal executive as alderman responsible for housing, construction, and welfare.
 His term started on 16 June, having stepped down as councilor two days before.
 That same month, investigative journalism platform Follow the Money wrote that sites Terpstra and Koerhuis had promoted for housing developments as members of parliament were partially owned by major property developers.
 Terpstra subsequently denied having had ties with developers.
+In August 2023, Terpstra proposed to the municipal council to bar investors from buying houses in Leiden worth less than €355,000 in order to reduce competition on the housing market.
+Additionally, he suggested restricting the splitting of houses into student residences as well as mandating that landlords apply for a permit in certain neighborhoods to ensure good renting practices.

+Terpstra was offered a seat in the House of Representatives following the resignation of Raymond Knops in February 2023.
+He declined it to stay on as alderman.